Teycir/Timeseal/README.md

 - Stored in your browser's localStorage (never sent to server)
 - Unique encryption key per browser
 - Access from any page via the dashboard link
+- **Storage limit:** ~5MB (browser localStorage limit)

 **Note:** Saved seals are stored locally in your browser only.
 They are NOT synced to the server or across devices.
 Clearing browser data will delete saved seals.
+If you reach the storage limit, delete old seals or download them as markdown files for offline backup.

 ### What happens if I lose the vault link?